kensanata/in-memory-diff/README.md

 # In Memory Diff

-`in-memory-diff` takes two source buffers and treats their content as a set of unordered lines, as one would excpect for a file like `~/.authinfo.gpg`, for example.
+`in-memory-diff` takes two source buffers and treats their content as a set of unordered lines, as one would expect for a file like `~/.authinfo.gpg`, for example.
 We don't use diff(1) to diff the buffers and thus we don't write temporary files to disk.
 The result is two buffers, `*A*` and `*B*`.
 Each contains the lines the other buffer